outlandnish/fw-ghost-drive/Readme.md

-# M2 HID / Xbox Controller
+# Ghost Drive - the Sim Racing Controller for Your Car

-This firmware lets the Macchina M2 act as an HID Joystick using data from a car's CAN bus.
-When paired with an Xbox Adaptive Controller, it lets you play Xbox or PC games using your car!
+Ditch the expensive sim racing rigs and use your car instead to control racing games on either your PC or Xbox.
+This firmware is designed for the Macchina M2.
+It reads CAN bus data from your car and acts as an HID Gamepad.
+When paired with an Xbox Adaptive Controller, you can use it with Xbox Ones as well.

+Full write up of the project here: https://outlandnish.com/blog/ditch-the-sim-rig-use-your-car-instead/

 The project is setup to work with a Subaru BRZ.
 Future improvements: load a DBC file with signal definitions to work with any car